qinhuang-poliecon/qinhuang-poliecon.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in Political Science at Northwestern University, specializing in Comparative Politics and Methods.
-My research focuses on the political economy of development, institutional change, and subnational governance in China.
+I am a PhD Candidate in Political Science at Northwestern University, specializing in Comparative Politics and Research Methods.
+My research focuses on comparative political economy, institutional change, and bureaucratic politics.
+Methodologically, I explore how machine-learning algorithms can complement qualitative approaches to theory and conceptual development.
+My dissertation book project examines the varieties of regional economies in China, their historical evolution, and China’s integration into global capitalism.
+It also advances a new approach to concept formation by combining quantitative clustering with qualitative typology.

-## Research

-My dissertation, **"Patchwork Capitalism: Institutional Change and Economic Development in Subnational China,"** examines the divergent economic trajectories of China's regions over four decades of Reform and Opening.
-Through machine-learning analysis, I identify four distinct types of regional economies—quasi-liberal, dual-market, state-retreating, and state-dominating—each shaped by varying degrees of market development and state influence.

-Based on extensive fieldwork across 14 Chinese provinces, I find that policy choices made by provincial leaders in the 1980s were decisive, setting in motion path-dependent economic trajectories that have persisted and been reinforced over time.
-My research highlights the importance of the early autonomy granted by Deng Xiaoping, which enabled local officials to pursue tailored development strategies—the effects of which continue to shape regional economies today.

 ## Education